-NASCAR Fantasy Live will reset for the 2020 playoffs with a new driver usage limit and prizes for the 10-race battle to a championship in the NASCAR Cup Series.
+NASCAR Fantasy Live will reset for the 2021 playoffs with a new driver usage limit and a big prize for the 10-race battle to a championship in the NASCAR Cup Series.
 The reset is designed to help players start fresh for the postseason if they missed out on playing earlier in the season or had trouble keeping up with a revised regular-season slate.

 Accessing the game to set your roster can be done by logging into your account and going to the Fantasy page (NASCAR.com/Fantasy).
-You can also access the game by opening the NASCAR Mobile App, clicking on the Fantasy icon in the bottom navigation, logging into your account and accessing the game.
-Mobile users can also opt in to receive fantasy alerts to help stay on top of your roster each week.
+You can also access the game by opening the NASCAR Mobile App, clicking on the Fantasy icon in the bottom navigation and logging into your account.
+Mobile users can also opt in to receive fantasy alerts to help stay on top of rosters each week

 What is new for the playoffs?

 For the playoffs, driver uses will reset and you can only use a particular driver up to five times over the 10 races of the playoffs.
 Playoff rosters will consist of five starters and one garage driver.
 There will be no restrictions on how many playoff or non-playoff drivers you can or can’t use, but you will only be able to use drivers five times during the scheduled playoff portion of the season (from Darlington on Sept.
-6 to Phoenix on Nov.
-8).
-There will be no playoff-specific bonus pick as in past years.
+5 to Phoenix on Nov.
+7).

 What races make up the playoffs?

 The playoffs consist of 10 races — Darlington (Sept.
 5), Richmond (Sept.
 11), Bristol (Sept.
 18), Las Vegas (Sept.
 26), Talladega (Oct.
 3), Charlotte Roval (Oct.
 10), Texas (Oct.
 17), Kansas (Oct.
 24), Martinsville (Oct.
 31) and Phoenix (Nov.
 7).